Helping to mitigate drought challenge with corporate social responsibility

 Total India undertook an initiative ‘Varsha Jal’ – a rain water harvesting project to help the villagers overcome water shortage.

 TOTAL India helped the villagers to make underground ponds using the patented technology for storing the rain water.
 This structure of Rain Water Harvesting (RwH) patented by the service provider replenish underground water table and create water security for generations and provide clean drinking water.
 Excavation work is done using construction machineries to insert plastic sheet made by the service provider’s patented products which does not have any negative impact to soil.
 A slope is then created to guide rain fall to reach the trench created which is 15-30 meters down the sub soil.
-Bottom of the trench is filled with Porous soil.
+The bottom of the trench is filled with Porous soil.

 For agriculture purpose, five such structures were created.
 These structures enabled the farmers to harvest more than 25 million liters of water every year and increased moisture levels and productivity in five hectare land.